 The tour through the Palace of Arolsen begins in the elongated space of the entrance area where the windows are hung with transparent gauze.
 On closer inspection, what looked like a partition actually turns out to be a light-permeable membrane.
 The grey-shaded shapes are not just shadows but the outlines of another location inside the palace which Laura Padgett photographed from different perspectives.
 This location is the gallery in the main building which is not accessible to the public.
 For this work, the motifs were put together from individual images and printed on cheesecloth, the contours of the columns and balustrades are only depicted in shadowy, schematic form.

 In this way, impressions of non-public spaces are transposed to the exhibition area of the palace, such as relocations or displacements that partially lie on the brink of perceptibility.
-When Laura Padgett speaks of “Studies of the colour white in its different compositions” when referring to the curtains, it reveals to what extent the motif recedes behind a subtile play with its barely visible image.
-All the same, it remains present as a largely faded visual memory.
+When Laura Padgett speaks of “Studies of the colour white in its different compositions” when referring to the curtains, it reveals to what extent the motif recedes behind a subtle play with its barely visible image.
+With that in mind, the piece becomes a record of fading visual memory.

 Ludwig Seyfarth — Im Reich der Durchlässigkeit: Laura J. Padgetts Austellungsparcours im Schloss Arolsen

 text copyright ©Ludwig Seyfarth, 2016 Installation views of the work by Laura J. Padgett copyright ©Axel Schneider, 2016